 Duet (Senior only) String, Voice (Senior and Young Artist only) and

-The three-tiered competitions begin at the state round.
-First-place winner of the each state's competition advance to a division competition.
-Division winners compete in the national finals at the annual MTNA National Conference.
+Composition Competitions, for Elementary, Junior, Senior and Young Artist levels, are also three tiers.
+The winners/representatives of each state's competition advance to the division competition.
+Division winners compete in the national finals.
+The national winners have their compositions performed at the annual MTNA National Conference.